Maximum, Minimum Principal Stress And Angle Of Principle Stress Element Calculator

-In mesh metrics option of ANSYS Meshing, there are bunch of parameters that you can select around to see the mesh structure’s situation.
-This is very useful tool and all of these parameters are explained in Mechanical Base.
+In the mesh metrics option of ANSYS® Meshing, there are a bunch of parameters that you can select around to see the mesh structure’s situation.
+This is a very useful tool and all of these parameters are explained in Mechanical Base.
 One of these mesh metric parameters is ‘Parallel Deviation’.
 In this article we will explain:

-To adjust the mesh metric to ‘Parallel Deviation’ in ANSYS, click on ‘Mesh’ tab then select the ‘Parallel Deviation’ as shown in red box above from pop-up menu as shown by green arrow.
+To adjust the mesh metric to ‘Parallel Deviation’ in ANSYS®, click on the ‘Mesh’ tab then select the ‘Parallel Deviation’ as shown in the red box above from the pop-up menu as shown by the green arrow.

 If we explain the parallel deviation in mesh elements, this is the angle between the edges of quadrilateral mesh elements.
 If the angle is increased, the parallel deviation of the mesh element increases.

 As you see above, if the parallel deviation is 0, the quadrilateral mesh element will be a rectangle.
 When the angles between the edges of quadrilateral elements are increased, the parallel deviation value is also increased.

 This can be the most basic expression of ‘Parallel Deviation’ in ANSYS® Mesh Metrics.
 If you have any questions or comments about ‘Parallel deviation in ANSYS® Mesh Metrics’, leave them below!

 NOTE: All the screenshots and images are used in education and informative purposes.
 Images used courtesy of ANSYS, Inc.